Camping: Camp Staff

-Between the wild-eye eagerness of a Tenderfoot Scout and the dignity of gray-haired leader, all campers fall under the influence of a group called the camp staff.
+Between the wild-eye eagerness of a Tenderfoot Scout and the dignity of a gray-haired leader, all campers fall under the influence of a group called the camp staff.

 Staff members are a composite.
 They must have the energy of an erupting volcano, the drive of a rocket, the memory of an elephant, the understanding of a clergyman, the wisdom of a judge, the tenacity of a spider, the patience of a general, the diplomacy of an ambassador, and the common sense of a member of the Supreme Court.

-Staff members must possess knowledge, know-how, and skills; but most certainly they must possess a deep and abiding appreciation of, and respect for, campers - individually and en masse.
+Staff members must possess knowledge, know-how, and skills, but most certainly they must possess a deep and abiding appreciation of, and respect for, campers - individually and en masse.
 They must understand the camper who has the energy of a dynamo, the squeal of a pig, the stubbornness of a mule, the antics of a squirrel, the spryness of a grasshopper, the curiosity of a cat, the slyness of a fox, and the mysterious mind of the wise old owl.

-They must have leadership skills and know-how in order to cope with the sometimes inconsiderate unit leader who “knows all and sees all’, who pushes your temper to the ignition point, who has the lungs of a dictator and the explosiveness of an atom bomb — the leader who enjoys nothing better than putting you on the spot and causing you to feel uncomfortable.
+They must have leadership skills and know-how to cope with the sometimes inconsiderate unit leader who "knows all and sees all', who pushes your temper to the ignition point, who has the lungs of a dictator and the explosiveness of an atom bomb — the leader who enjoys nothing better than putting you on the spot and causing you to feel uncomfortable.

 Staff members must know how to spot many things: the tendency toward home-sickness of a first-year camper, the hazing tradition in some units, the lack of a program in others, the inability of a camp leader to meet the many problems faces.
 Staff members must know how to handle their own day-to-day issues - who to report to in case of trouble and which decisions they can make for themselves and which decisions they should defer to a higher up.